This article originally appeared in issue #75. Subscribe Today!

 Quite often the person is focused too much on the task at hand.
 For example, they are so focused on getting the bit in the horse’s mouth that they don’t notice that the headstall is gouging his eye, or pulling the whiskers on his muzzle or pinching his ear as it gets folded up.
 A horse will be taking in all of our movement and the way we are affecting him.
 The problem is that we get tunnel vision and may only see part of what is happening.
 What we do with a horse may not always be a good experience for him or he may not like it, but we can at least minimize the discomfort and do it in a less offensive way.

-A horse goes through different stages processing or evaluating things we present him with.
-He can be curious, which is a very productive state because he is taking a lot in and evaluating in a non-threatened way.
+A horse goes through different stages prious, which is a very productive srocessing or evaluating things we present him with.
+He can be cutate because he is taking a lot in and evaluating in a non-threatened way.
 During this state his attention span can vary depending on age and previous experiences.
 This is a very good place to operate from and we should maximize these productive opportunities.
 In order to maintain his curiosity, there would be nothing we are doing that would be offensive to him.

 Another state is taking flight.
 This can be anything from jumping away from us and running away or just raising his head trying to avoid us.
 This is a state that it’s very important to calculate the effect we are having on a horse.
 We will likely end up here at some point, and it may not be avoided, but the important thing is, what the horse comes away from this state with.
 This is where the slightest pressure or offensiveness needs to be noticed and calculated.
 By releasing the discomfort and helping him find relief we can create the optimum learning experience and be the most productive, in my opinion.